• Personal

 How much super do you need?

-The Association of Superannuation Funds of Australia (ASFA) has created a Retirement Standard to help give you a clearer understanding of what retirement lifestyle your savings may give you.
+The Association of Superannuation Funds of Australia (ASFA) has created a Retirement Standard to help out with this question.
+This guide helps you figure out what lifestyle your savings may give you when you retire.

 How much super do most people have?

-The Australian Bureau of Statistics has published the average superannuation balances of Australians across age brackets.2
+The Australian Bureau of Statistics (ABS) has crunched the numbers for the average super balances of Aussies at different ages.2

 Here’s the average super account balance for Australians at each age: